gursimran258/java_Apps/Readme.md

----

----

 <h1 id="introduction">Introduction</h1>
-<p>This repository contains three java applications in three sub packages under the root package: Java Grep, JDBC Exercise app, and Twitter CLI app.
-Following is the detailed de</p>
+<p>This repository contains three java applications in three sub packages under the root package: Twitter CLI app, JDBC Exercise app, and Java Grep.
+Following is the detailed description about these applications.</p>
 <h1 id="twitter-cli">Twitter CLI</h1>
 <h2 id="introduction-1">Introduction</h2>
 <p>Twitter CLI is a command line Java application to create, read, and delete posts on Twitter.
 It perform POST and GET requests on Twitter API endpoints to perform the create, read, and delete operations.</p>